This article will help you understand your RSSI (Received Signal Strength Indicator) reading and how to optimise your wifi signal strength.

 Your RSSI number in the Ring app will be green, amber or red to indicate the strength of the connection.
 If you're completely disconnected from wifi, you can reconnect in this same area of the Ring app.

 Please note: Ring Video Doorbells and Security Cameras are intended to be used with your home wifi network, not a mobile device hotspot.
 Using a hotspot instead of a home wifi network may cause repeatedly failed setup attempts, or cause your Ring device to continually disconnect.

 - Live View may have trouble connecting.

-- The device may disconnect from wifi and have trouble reconnecting.
+- The doorbell or security camera may disconnect from wifi and have trouble reconnecting.

 - Video or audio quality may be reduced or distorted.

-- Your notifications may be delayed or miss motion events.
+- Your notifications may be delayed or motion events may be missed.